Program overview

 Featured Experiences

-The Bachelor of Arts in Sociology program offers several unique experiences that enhance learning and professional development:
+The Bachelor of Arts - Sociology - Second Degree program offers a variety of unique experiences that enhance the learning journey:

-• Experiential Learning: Opportunities for internships and co-op placements that provide practical experience in the field.
+• Co-op Opportunities: Students may have access to co-op placements that provide practical experience in the field of sociology.

-• Joint Partner Programs: Collaborations with community organizations for applied sociology projects.
+• Joint Partner Programs: Collaborations with community organizations and institutions may be available, enriching the educational experience.

 Career Options

-Graduates of the Bachelor of Arts in Sociology program can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Arts - Sociology - Second Degree program can pursue a variety of career paths in Canada, including:

-• Policy Analyst: Research and analyze social policies to inform government decisions and improve community welfare.
+• Policy Analyst: Evaluate and develop policies that address social issues and improve community well-being.

-• Community Development Officer: Work with communities to develop programs and initiatives that address social issues.
+• Community Development Officer: Work with local organizations to promote social change and enhance community resources.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.